Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # landscape (default value = 1)

-- Enabled only if set to any number >0
+- Can be set to any number >0

 Altitude of geographical features will be first multiplied by the "Resize" parameter and then by the "landscape" parameter.